thomas051083/psd-psw/_events/2_pst-exhibition.md

 			Active Health
 		</td>
 		<td>
-			It is a national social movement to spur Singaporeans to take ownership of their health and wellness, help one another meet their goals, and to celebrate living together.
+			A national social movement to spur Singaporeans to take ownership of their health and wellness and help one another meet their goals, and to celebrate living together.
 		</td>
 	</tr>
 	<tr>
 		<td>
-			Outpatient in Public Health Institutions
+			Outpatient in Public Health institutions
 		</td>
 		<td>
 			Visits to public health institutions can be time consuming, confusing and tedious.
-Find out how we can learn to make patients' visits more pleasant and assuring through prototypes and experiments.
+Find out how we can make patients’ visits more pleasant and assuring through prototypes and experiments.
 		</td>
 	</tr>
 	<tr>